Latest News

 What is the secret to economic success?
 Stephen Jen: A good baseball team

-What are the four most important tech economies in the world - Japan, Taiwan, South Korea, and the U.S. - all sharing?
-They all love baseball.
-It's possible that this is more than just a coincidence.
+What do the four most important tech economies in the world - the U.S.A., Taiwan Japan and South Korea have in common?
+They are baseball fans.
+It may not be a mere coincidence.
 This raises questions about the prospects for two other baseball-loving countries: Venezuela and Cuba.
-The U.S. developed baseball in the mid-19th century, as a combination of rounders and cricket.
-Baseball is popular among those who have interacted with America for a long time, just as British sports are in Commonwealth countries.
-Baseball became popular in Japan, Taiwan, and South Korea after World War II, when the U.S. maintained a large military presence.
-Today, these three economies together with the U.S. account for around 90% of the $40 trillion global tech market capital.
-The U.S. accounts for most of it, but the three other economies still represent almost 13%.
+In the U.S., baseball was created in the mid-19th century.
+It is a combination of rounders and cricket.
+Baseball is popular among those who have had a long-term relationship with America, just as British sports are in Commonwealth countries.
+Baseball became popular in Japan, Taiwan and South Korea after World War II, when the U.S. maintained a?heavy military presence.
+Today, these three economies together with the U.S. represent about 90% of the $40 trillion global tech market capital.
+The U.S. accounts for most of it, but the three other economies still make up almost 13%.

 This could not be a mere coincidence.
 Taiwan, South Korea and Japan all benefitted from the focus they placed on education during the post-war period, which helped to create highly numerate population, as well their lack of natural resource, which forced them to develop industries geared towards export.
-Their close relationship with America has also played an important role.
+Their close relationship with America has also arguably played a crucial role.
 It was not just the U.S. Military that had an influence on this part of Asia in the decades after World War Two.
 American companies also played a role.
 This became especially noticeable in the technology sector over time.

 China complicates this thesis, as you can imagine.
 China is a technology giant but it's not a baseball nation.
 Its rise was due to state-directed policies, its size, and access the U.S. led global economic system.
 Not because of historical ties with America.